Article about the Electric field

 In Figure 2b, when the test charge is removed, at this point there is an electric field (E) whose direction is close to the electric charge -Q.

-Based on the figure and explanation above, can be concluded that the direction of the electric field is away from the positive electric charge and approaches the negative electrical charge.
+Based on the figure and explanation above, it can be concluded that the direction of the electric field is away from the positive electric charge and approaches the negative electrical charge.

 Electric field lines

-The E is something that is generated by an electric charge and affects the space around the electric charge, where the influence of the E is only felt by other electrical charges.
+The E is generated by an electric charge and affects the space around the electric charge, where the influence of the E is only felt by other electrical charges.
 When another electric charge is in the E generated by an electric charge, another electric charge senses the influence of an electric force.

 Understanding the electric field above, as described in the article about the E, can be realized with the mind but can only be imagined in mind.
 To visualize an E, electrical field lines are presented.
 Electric field lines are a set of lines drawn around an electric charge to indicate the existence of an electric field.
 Because it aims to show the presence of an E, there is a connection between these lines with an E. In other words, the magnitude and direction of the E can be explained by drawing electrical field lines.

-Following is the relationship between direction and electric field strength with electrical field lines:
+The following is the relationship between direction and electric field strength with electrical field lines:

 First, the direction of the E moves away from the positive charge and approaches the negative charge.
 Thus, the direction of the electric field lines also away from the positive charge and approaches the negative charge.